 - Some Travel Agencies have tours to Uxmal and Labná at 9 am.
 There is another departure at 1 pm just to the Light and Sound Show.
 The cost is around 500 pesos per person and includes guide services.

 - Entrance fees: ADULTS: 188 pesos for foreigners and 132 pesos for Mexican nationals, and it includes the Light and Sound Show.
 CHILDREN UNDER 13 YEARS: free.
 MEXICAN NATIONALS free on Sunday (except for Sound and Light show).
-Light & Sound show ONLY: 78 pesos foreigners, 50 pesos Mexican nationals.
+Light & Sound show ONLY (currently under maintenance): 78 pesos foreigners, 50 pesos Mexican nationals.

 - Head-phones for translations that translate the show into English, French, German and Italian are available for $39 pesos.